marek-mikolajczyk/aws-sysops-notes/README.md

 		- lambda function toprocess
 		- resource CF macro - enable users to call lambda from CF template
 		- endpoint to skip public internet
+	- conditions to select size based on environment
+	- CF error - rollback in progress status
 - stacks - collection of resources
 - change sets
 	- changes to running resource in a stack